Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Numerical Experiments

 \subsection{Generalization Errors}

-We compared the multi-step errors of our algorithm (which we referred to as GP-TCCA in Appendix~\ref{sec: Estimation Algorithm}) using the \emph{Van der Pol oscillator} as a benchmark:
+We compared the multi-step errors of our algorithm (referred to as GP-TCCA) using the \emph{Van der Pol oscillator} as a benchmark:

-where $\alpha = 2$ controls the degree of .
+where $\alpha = 2$ controls the degree of nonlinearity.
 The dynamical system was simulated by a numerical ODE solver and sampled in time intervals of $\Delta t = 50.0 \text{ [ms]}$.
-Figure~\ref{fig: vdP propagate uncertainty} depicts an example trajectory and its associated forecast.
+Figure~\ref{fig: vdP propagate uncertainty} depicts an example trajectory of the oscillator and its associated forecast.

 The metric used to quantify the generalization errors over a test set of $N_\textrm{tst} = 5\ts000$ noise-free samples was the symmetric mean absolute percentage error (SMAPE; \citet{nguyen2019efficient}):